-A formalism dealing with non-singular perturbation theory additionally exerting an influence on the scalar product measure was introduced in Ref. \cite{Dabrowski20}.
-Written in terms of general wave densities $\Psi,$ this reduces to an instant of ordinary perturbation theory.
+A formalism dealing with non-singular perturbation theory additionally exerting an influence on the scalar product measure was introduced in \cite{Dabrowski20}.
+Written in terms of general density-valued wave functions $\Psi,$ this reduces to an instant of ordinary perturbation theory.
 Under the assumption that $\braket{\Psi|\Psi}=\braket{\Psi^{(0)}|\Psi^{(0)}}=1,$ we then obtain

 Say, a Hermitian operator $\op$ with discrete eigenvalues $\lambda_n$ and eigenstates $\Psi_n$ ($n$ can stand for several quantum numbers) is corrected by second-order contributions to the metric as $\op\simeq\op^{(0)}+\op^{(2)}.$ Then, Eq. \eqref{wavedenspert} implies for the corrections $\lambda^{(2)}_n$ to its eigenvalues $\lambda^{(0)}$ that